saurabh-hirani/django_test_apps/README.md

 - Using TestCase to perform testing and the very useful coverage module to ensure code coverage.

 The code in this repository is work in progress.
-All the code in this repo is under GPL v2.